YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > What if we move the upgrade logic to the impl contract? 🤔

-EIP-1822 describes a standard for an upgradeable proxy pattern where the `upgrade` logic is stored in the implementation contract.
-This way, there is no need to check if the caller is admin in the proxy (saving gas) at the proxy level, saving gas.
+[EIP-1822](https://eips.ethereum.org/EIPS/eip-1822) describes a standard for an upgradeable proxy pattern where the `upgrade` logic is stored in the implementation contract.
+This way, there is no need to check if the caller is admin in the proxy at the proxy level, saving gas.
 It also eliminates the possibility of a function on the implementation contract colliding with the upgrade logic in the proxy.

+The downside of UUPS is that it is considered riskier than TPP.
+If the proxy does not get initialized properly or if the implementation contract were to selfdestruct, then there is no way to save the proxy since the upgrade logic lives on the implementation contract.

-The UUPS proxy also contains a check when upgrading that ensures the new implementation contract is upgradeable.
+The UUPS proxy also contains an additional check when upgrading that ensures the new implementation contract is upgradeable.

-This proxy contract usually incorporates [EIP-1967](#EIP-1967-Upgradeable-Proxy).
+This proxy contract usually incorporates [EIP-1967](#eip-1967-upgradeable-proxy).

-**Implementation address** - Located in a unique storage slot in the proxy contract ([EIP-1967](#EIP-1967-Proxy)).
+**Implementation address** - Located in a unique storage slot in the proxy contract ([EIP-1967](#eip-1967-upgradeable-proxy)).

 **Upgrade logic** - Located in the implementation contract.